Nerixyz/current-song2/docs/src/Configuration.md

     mode = "Disabled"
     ```

-- `Include` will only include applications listed in `items`.
+- `Include` will only include applications listed in `items` or any that match `regex`.
 For example, only
   include Spotify:

     ```toml